Angelica sylvestris, A. archangelica

 Angelica is also a popular ingredient in many traditional European dishes.
 It is often used in soups, stews, and desserts.
 Angelica is also used in liqueurs and other alcoholic beverages.

 It is a symbol of protection, good luck, and healing.
 It is a plant that has been used for centuries to improve the lives of people all over the world.

-Angelica tea is a herbal tea made from the leaves, stems, or roots of the angelica plant.
-It has a strong, licorice-like flavor and is often used to improve digestion, relieve menstrual cramps, and boost the immune system.
+Angelica tea is an herbal tea made from the leaves, stems, or roots of the angelica plant.
+It has a strong, liquorice-like flavour and is often used to improve digestion, relieve menstrual cramps, and boost the immune system.

 To make angelica tea, simply add 1-2 teaspoons of dried angelica to a cup of hot water.
 Let the tea steep for 5-10 minutes, then strain and enjoy.

 Angelica is a generally safe herb when consumed in moderation.
 However, there are some potential side effects to be aware of, including:

 - Stomach upset: Angelica can cause stomach upset, nausea, and vomiting in some people.

 - Dizziness: Angelica can cause dizziness, lightheadedness, and headaches in some people.

 - Skin irritation: Angelica can cause skin irritation, itching, and redness in some people.